getsentry/sentry-native/README.md

 make
 ```

-The command will build both Crashpad and Sentrypad libraries, as well as
+The command will build both Crashpad and Sentrypad libraries, as well as an application example (`bin/Release/sentry_example_crashpad`).

 ### Windows